Aleix88/Hypervideo-SimpleLabel/README.md

 </div>

 ## Features
-- Display a label when on tag hover.
+- Display a label on tag hover.
 - Add anchor links to the label too.
 - Enable differents labels of differents tags at the same time.